AssemLM: A Spatial Reasoning Multimodal Large Language Model for Robotic Assembly: Methods

-To ground the assembly alignment, we construct a geometric correlation $C$ by modulating the equivariant pose of the moving part ($F_{\text{moving}}$) with the invariant shape context of the fixed part ($G_{\text{fixed}}$):
+This formulation ensures that $F$ faithfully preserves the object's 6D pose in the feature space, while $G$ encodes pure geometric shape descriptors independent of spatial placement.
+To ground the assembly alignment, we construct a geometric correlation $C$ by modulating the equivariant pose of the moving part ($F_{\text{moving}} \in \mathbb{R}^{f \times 3}$) with the invariant shape context of the fixed part ($G_{\text{fixed}}\in \mathbb{R}^{f \times f}$):

-Crucially, since $G_{\text{fixed}}$ is invariant, the correlation $C$ retains the SE(3)-equivariance of the moving part.
+Since $G_{\text{fixed}}$ is invariant, the correlation $C$ retains the $SO(3)$-equivariance of the moving part.
 This enables the multimodal LLM to capture the spatial state of the moving component relative to the target geometry, facilitating precise 6D pose prediction.

-Finally, to resolve cases where the fixed part itself is non-canonical, we incorporate $F_{\text{fixed}}$ as complementary context.
-Both $C$ and $F_{\text{fixed}}$ are projected into the LLM embedding space, providing a physics-grounded geometric prior for assembly planning.
+Furthermore, to resolve non-canonical poses of the fixed part, we incorporate $F_{\text{fixed}}$ as complementary context.
+Both $C$ and $F_{\text{fixed}}$ are projected into the LLM embedding space, providing a spatially-grounded geometric prior for assembly planning.

-\textbf{Multimodal Fusion and Spatial Grounding.} To align visual cues from assembly manuals with 3D geometric reasoning, we perform multimodal fusion directly at the embedding level, avoiding the overhead of complex cross-attention modules while enabling efficient integration.
-We employ a vision encoder based on SigLIP-2~\cite{bai2025qwen3,dosovitskiy2020image,tschannen2025siglip} to extract dense visual representations, which are projected into the LLM latent space.

-To preserve both high-level semantics and fine-grained spatial details, we incorporate a \textit{DeepStack mechanism}~\cite{bai2023qwen,bai2025qwen3}, which projects and injects intermediate features from multiple encoder layers into early transformer layers.
-This multi-scale approach ensures that the model maintains the high-fidelity contextual grounding required for precise manipulation.

-The point cloud embeddings are injected into the sequence via modality-specific placeholders.
-By preserving the original visual token layout and utilizing \textit{M-ROPE (Multimodal Rotary Positional Embedding)}~\cite{Qwen2.5-VL} derived from the visual grid, we aim to preserve the LLM's inherent visual-spatial reasoning capability when incorporating 3D inputs.

-This unified embedding sequence enables the backbone to jointly reason over textual instructions, assembly manuals, and 3D geometries within a consistent spatial reference frame, significantly enhancing long-context stability for complex assembly planning.

-\textbf{Specialized Assembly Pose Tokenization.} We cast assembly pose prediction as a language modeling task by extending the Qwen3-VL tokenizer with a dedicated pose vocabulary.
-Specifically, we introduce 201 discrete tokens $\{\texttt{<assemble\_pose\_0>}, \dots, \texttt{<assemble\_pose\_200>}\}$ to represent coordinate values.
-To enable stable geometric learning, we represent each 6D assembly pose as a 9D pose vector, composed of 3D translation and a \textit{6D continuous rotation representation}~\cite{zhou2019continuity}.
-This representation avoids the discontinuities inherent in Euler angles or quaternions, facilitating smoother optimization for the LLM backbone.